Guide

 Guests expect to be able to shape their own experiences through hotel technology.

 What can hotels do?
 Adopt hotel tech, like guest messaging solutions, kiosks, chatbots, and virtual concierges so guests can help themselves to information.
 While these services don’t replace your staff, they provide an option for guests who expect digital services and automation.
-It also helps streamline operations for your staff, assuming your tools are integrated with your PMS.
+It also helps streamline hotel operations for your staff, assuming your tools are integrated with your PMS.

 Examples of ways to empower guests.